Configuring Subscription Analytics settings

 Invoice Handling Settings

-Invoice handling settings are available for Braintree, Chargebee (latest version), Google Sheets, Recurly, Stripe, third-party and custom sources.
+Invoice handling settings are available for Braintree, Chargebee (latest version), Google Sheets, Recurly (latest version), Stripe, third-party and custom sources.
 They allow you to control how ChartMogul classifies customers with open invoices.

 With Google Sheets, Recurly, Stripe, third-party and custom sources, you can apply different behavior to automatic and manual collection methods.